-MAST ARM LOAD CALCULATION
+MASTARM LOAD CALCULATION

 - a.
-Calculate the wind loading of all proposed and existing equipment to be placed on mast arms including signs, vehicle signal heads, luminaire arms, etc. Follow the requirements set forth in the WSDOT standard plans.
-See WSDOT Traffic Signal Standard Chart IS-13 for details. - b.
-Where new equipment is placed on existing mast arms, demonstrate that existing foundations, poles, and mast arm assemblies can support proposed loads within the original design value for that assembly.
-If proposed values for wind loading exceed the original design wind loading maximum for that assembly, the Project must replace the foundation, pole, and mast arm assembly.
+Calculate the load of all proposed and existing equipment to be placed on mast arms including signs. - b.
+Where new equipment is placed on existing mast arms, demonstrate that existing foundations and arms can support proposed loads or replace the mast arm and foundation.